mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 This means that `User` is actually equivalent to `forall r.
 UserHandler r -> r`: they're the same type, so if your language doesn't have sum types, you could encode it as `forall r.
 UserHandler r -> r` instead.
-That is essentially the visitor pattern discussed earlier.
+Visitors, baby.

-But, what actually does the `r` type variable represent here, semantically?
+But, then, what actually does the `r` type variable represent here, semantically?
 Well, in a `UserHandler r`, `r` is the "target" that we interpret into.
 But there's a deeper relationship between `r` and `User`: A `UserHandler r` essentially "embeds" a `User` into an `r`.
 And, a `UserHandler r -> r` is the application of that embedding to an actual `User`.

 If we pick `r ~ ()`, then `UserHandler ()` embeds `User` into `()`.
 If we pick `r ~ String`, then `UserHandler ()` embeds `User` into `String` (like,